 Thinking about a job at college

-- What transportation options does he have?
+- What transportation options does are available?

 On-campus or off-campus job?

 - One of the major advantages to an on-campus job is the ease of getting to it.
-However, if your student attends a large university, on a sprawling campus, an off-campus job close to his residence hall may actually be more convenient than an on-campus job on the other side of the campus.
+However, if your student attends a large university, on a sprawling campus, an off-campus job close to their residence hall may actually be more convenient than an on-campus job on the other side of the campus.

 - Because it is easy to get to, an on-campus job may often be “sandwiched” in between classes with short shifts of an hour or two.